In fact, we're sure you'll want to spend a couple of extra days.

 Experience Southwestern Colorado and the City of Durango

-Located in southwestern Colorado, Durango features numerous lodging and entertainment opportunities that feature something for the even the most discerning tastes.
+Located in southwestern Colorado, Durango features numerous lodging and entertainment opportunities that feature something for even the most discerning tastes.
 You'll find that Durango is the ideal destination for your next family vacation, business trip, or group outing.

 Durango offers a variety of outdoor activities and sightseeing opportunities.
 Climb aboard the historic Durango & Silverton Narrow Gauge Railroad for a leisurely trip through the canyons of southwest Colorado’s San Juan National Forest, or visit one of the area's outdoor playgrounds and enjoy miles of world-class skiing, hiking, and mountain biking trails.